Virasoro constraints in Drinfeld-Sokolov hierarchies: Introduction

 \subsection{Acknowledgements}

 First and foremost, the author would like to thank his advisor, David Ben-Zvi, without whose guidance and careful explanations this work would not be completed.
-The author also thanks Kevin Costello and David Jordan for useful discussions.
+The author also thanks Kevin Costello for useful discussions and the referee for pointing out a mistake in the definition of algebro-geometric solutions.